 This course introduces students to the areas of heating and air conditioning systems.
 They will inspect diagnosis and repair air conditioning and heating systems.
 Students will learn the cooling system of the vehicle and how it relates to the proper operation of the heating and A/C system in a vehicle.
 Student will learn to recover, recycle and charge systems correctly.
 The will know how to properly handle refrigerant as dictated by the EPA.
 Students will be able to diagnose the electrical systems used in heating and A/C of vehicles.
 Student will be able to diagnosis and repair belts, and hoses.
-Prerequisite: AT201 through AT202 operation and repair that include unlocking hubs.
+Prerequisite: AT201 through AT202 learn FWD operation and repair, including driveshaft and joints used.
+They will learn about 4WD application, operation and repair that include unlocking hubs.
 Students will be able to determine whether repair or replacement of components is necessary and perform those tasks.
 Students in this course will also learn the operation of automatic transmissions and transaxles.
 Students will be able to properly service automatic transmissions and perform in car repairs.
 Prerequisite: AT201 through AT202